Questions to ask if your dating a non-Christian unbeliever

-The Bible doesn’t talk about dating in the Bible, but it gives a very clear “no” answer to having a relationship with those who do not believe in God (unbelievers).
-To understand “dating” through the Biblical lens, these three questions can guide us into understanding the mechanics of dating, Christian or non-Christian.
+The Bible doesn’t talk about dating, but it gives an obvious “no” to having a relationship with those who do not believe in God (unbelievers).
+The heart of the issue is one’s intention.

 Q1.
 What is your purpose in dating this person?